EDCD/EDMarketConnector/README.md

 --------

 ### Can't Update - "Invalid Credentials"
 Some people find that they can log-in and receive a verification code from Frontier.
-But on hitting the Update button they see an "Invalid Credentials" error.
+But on hitting “Update” they see an "Invalid Credentials" error.

 If you've purchased Horizons (without Season 1) **on Steam** you may be able to solve this error by: